Helther/dns_server_mt/README.md

 ```
 ## Features
  * Supports Normal Host Address Internet Queries and Responses
+ * Implements DNS caching.
+Cache data is updated on timeout(ttl)
- * Implements DNS caching, in format of system [hosts example](hosts).
-Cache file is updated on server shutdown
+ * Ability to preload cache from file in format of system [hosts example](hosts).
+These entries won't be updated on timeout
  * Supports forwarding queries to Forward Server, hence related argument option

 ## Dependencies